yzhan1/3jsShooter/README.md

-# 3jsShooter
+# threejs-shooter

 A web-based shooter game created using 3JS, for class COSI-155 Computer Graphics

-To play the game, download the whole folder, and launch ShooterGame.html in localhost.
+To play the game, download the whole folder, run `npm i`, `npm start` and visit http://localhost:5000